The Best Thing About Living In Vancouver Is The Hiking

 Right Foot Forward

 Funny, isn’t it, the things you get self-conscious about.
-My whole life I quietly resented little quirks of my features – my nose, my teeth, the usual things people fret over, worrying how they look to the rest of the world, despite the fact that all anyone else thinks is that it’s just your FACE.
-I’m now old enough and wise enough to realise that not only does nobody else care, but those quirks are a part of me, and I’m the one who turned them into hang-ups.
+My whole life I quietly resented the quirks of my features – my nose, my teeth, the usual things people fret over, worrying how they look to the rest of the world, despite the fact that all anyone else thinks is that it’s just your FACE.
+I’m now older and wiser enough to realise that not only does nobody else care, but those quirks are a part of me, and I’m the one who turned them into hang-ups.
 Nobody’s remarked on them, they’ve never stopped the suitors and at the end of the day, they’re a part of who I am.
-This is the packaging, babe, and I own it!
+This is the packaging, baby, I own it.
 And yet, there I am, on a Monday night, with some stranger on Instagram criticising my feet.

 MY FEET!